Skip to main content

 Bazel

-After creating your Fuzz Test, you need to define a Bazel target by adding the following to the BUILD.bazel file:
+After creating your fuzz test, you need to define a Bazel target by adding the following to the BUILD.bazel file:

 BUILD.bazel